shopsys/shopsys/UPGRADE-14.0.md

     -   see #project-base-diff to update your project
 -   remove custom stores and stocks implementation as it's now a part of shopsys/framework ([#2918](https://github.com/shopsys/shopsys/pull/2918))
     -   if necessary, extend classes and implement your custom logic
     -   see #project-base-diff to update your project
+-   add Persoo Category feed and check your feeds ([#2926](https://github.com/shopsys/shopsys/pull/2926))
+    -   we have renamed `shopsys.product_feed` tag to `shopsys.feed` to make it more generic so update it in your `services.yaml` if you have extended any of current feeds or implemented your own
+    -   see #project-base-diff to update your project

 ### Storefront